DHANYA-00/-Ecommerce-Follow-Along/README.md

 **Steps**
 - Create an Backend endpoint for cart page.
 - Write and endpoint to get products inside cart for user.

+**Milestone 19 - Cart Page Frontend & Quantity Management API**

+*Overview:*

+In this milestone, we will create the cart page UI, display products from the backend API, and implement functionality to increase and decrease product quantity using backend endpoints.

+*Tech stalk :*
+Frontend: React.js
+Backend : mongoDB